 Chrissie has held several senior finance positions with both publicly listed and privately held businesses.
-Her considerable background in high growth, consumer facing organisations includes Collect+ and Travelodge Hotels Ltd and technology sectors.
-Nik's focus on innovation and growth has driven the Company to become a global leader in Customer Engagement Security Solutions and his insight and vision is transforming the way customers and brands are protected.
+Her considerable background in high growth, consumer facing organisations includes Collect+ and Travelodge Hotels Ltd and she has gained payments experience from PayPoint plc, where she was UK & Ireland Finance Director.